myousry22/loan-app/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.7.2 , Rails: 6.1.7

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* DB is Mysql2, you need to download mysql2 on your machine

+* Run bundle install / rails db:create / rails db:migrate

+* Run rails s then go to http://localhost:3000/

-* How to run the test suite
+* to run the specs: bundle exec rspec

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...